PMDCollab/PMDO-Flatpak/README.md

 - `flatpak run org.pmdcollab.pmdo`

 To run with custom assets or arguments pass additional arguments to the run command like so:
-- `flatpak run org.pmdcollab.pmdo foobar`
+- `flatpak run org.pmdcollab.pmdo foobar`.

 By default (when no arguments are given) PMDO is launched with the arguments `-asset /app/share/PMDO/Assets/` which point to the bundled assets.

+`-appdata` is additionally ALWAYS added as an argument last.